History of County Wexford (1914–1923): Irish Civil War (1922–1923)

-On 24 July 1922, an anti-Treaty I.R.A. unit ambushed a train near Killurin Railway Station in an effort to free a large group of prisoners that it was transporting to Dublin under armed guard.
+On 24 July 1922, an anti-Treaty I.R.A. unit ambushed a train near the railway station at Killurin, County Wexford in an effort to free a large group of prisoners that it was transporting to Dublin under armed guard.
 This anti-Treaty I.R.A. unit opened fire on the carriages containing the Free State soldiers.
 The train also carried regular passengers, but these were in separate carriages, and were unharmed.
 The attempt failed, but three Free State soldiers were killed.
 On 10 October 1922, a senior Free State army officer, Commandant Peter Doyle, of Ballinakill, Marshalstown, was shot in the grounds of St. Aidan's Cathedral, Enniscorthy, by anti-Treaty I.R.A. after mass.
 Five girls were injured in the process, two of them seriously.
 In November 1922, members of the South Wexford Brigade I.R.A. (anti-Treaty) ambushed a Lorry near Begerin, Old Ross, carrying Free State soldiers, killing one and wounding seven others.
 On 13 March 1923, three anti-Treaty I.R.A. prisoners held in Wexford Jail were executed by the Free State side.
 They were James Parle (of Clovervalley, Taghmon), John Creane (of Clonerane, Taghmon), and Patrick Hogan (of William Street, Wexford).
 They had been arrested 15 February 1923 for possession of firearms.
 Significantly, James Parle was second in command of Robert (or 'Bob') Lambert's Flying column – an anti-Treaty I.R.A. unit that operated in the Wexford town area, led by Bob Lambert.
 Bob Lambert was from Kyle, Crossabeg – hence this unit was referred to as the Kyle Flying Column.
 On 23 March 1923 three Free State soldiers were taken by anti-Treaty I.R.A. from a Public House at Ballagh, parish of Adamstown.
 They were taken to the village of Adamstown where they were shot dead later that night or early next morning, on 24 March 1923.
 The 3 men were Parick Horan (of Co.
 Kilkenny), Edward O'Gorman (of Co.
 Kilkenny), and Thomas Jones (of Dublin).
 A fourth Free State soldier, John Croke, was badly wounded when he was shot in the leg when he resisted the anti-Treaty I.R.A. as they initially entered the Pub.
 It is unclear what happened to a fifth soldier mentioned in the Army Reports, referred to as 'Vol. Keane'.
 This was a reprisal killing for the recent execution of Parle, Creane and Hogan.
 The next day, 25 March 1923, Free State soldiers shot dead Michael Furlong (of Ballagh) at Oldcourt, in the same parish, as they suspected that he was an anti-Treaty I.R.A. member (as he had fought in the recent Irish War of Independence in the I.R.A. – referred to, after the start of the Civil War, as the 'Old I.R.A.').
 On 22 June 1923, Michael Radford of the South Wexford Brigade I.R.A. (anti-Treaty) was shot dead by Free State soldiers at Ballybuick, Tomhaggard.
 There were a number of other killings also.
 Some of these were stated to be 'accidental' – of which some genuinely were accidents and of which some were not.
 During all of this time the Railways were being attacked – many locations on numerous occasions, such as Palace East Station and Killurin Railway Station.
 A number of large houses were burnt down by anti-Treaty I.R.A. units, as alluded to previously – allegedly because they were used to billet Free State troops.
 This was certainly true in some cases, but some were victims of the bitterness of war.
 Free State soldiers also imprisoned many suspects.